alexgaas/resume/README.md

 - Master's degree of Computer Science

 #### Qualifications (coding and development skills with experience in):
-+ object-oriented programming
++ Object-oriented programming
-+ dependancy injection
++ Dependancy injection
-+ proficiency with creating sufficient unit and integration test specifications and simulations to reflect real system use cases
++ Proficiency with creating sufficient unit and integration test specifications and simulations to reflect real system use cases
-+ proficiency with patterns for building highly concurrent, distributed, and resilient message-driven applications
++ Proficiency with patterns for building highly concurrent, distributed, and resilient message-driven applications
-+ proficiency with relational and document databases
++ Proficiency with relational and document databases
-+ proficiency with modern cloud solutions - AWS, Azure
++ Proficiency with modern cloud solutions - AWS, Azure
 + _Go_ paired with Docker for efficient development
-+ proficiency to build effective custom storage solutions based on redis, opensearch, s3
++ Proficiency to build effective custom storage solutions based on redis, opensearch, s3

 _Tags_:
 Go, Docker, OOP, DI, Azure, AWS, redis, opensearch, s3